MariiaVision/msp_tracker/README.md

 ### to do list:

+- [ ] create help description
+- [ ] give a proper name
-- [ ] include differenttrajectory segmentation
+- [ ] include different trajectory segmentation
-- [ ] make scaling transit from frame to frame -> self.ax.set_ylim(val) doesn't allow "home" button
 - [ ] change to different system to read the tracks
 - [ ] change from list to a table with sorting option
 - [ ] change plotting to grab the coordinates from the image
 - [ ] clean the code
-- [ ] give a proper name